hashicorp/packer-plugin-vmware/README.md

   Required if building the plugin.

-## Usage

-For examples on how to use this plugin with Packer refer to the [example](example/) directory of the repository.

 ## Installation

-### Using Pre-built Releases
+### Using the Releases

 #### Automatic Installation

-Packer v1.7.0 and later supports the `packer init` command which enables the automatic installation of Packer plugins.
-For more information, see the [Packer documentation][docs-packer-init].

-To install this plugin, copy and paste this code (HCL2) into your Packer configuration and run `packer init`.
+Include the following in your configuration to automatically install the plugin when you run `packer init`.

 ```hcl
 packer {